We did it. We now know which migraine glasses are the best.

 Choosing the Best Migraine Glasses for You

-If you’re trying to reduce chronic migraine attacks, vestibular migraine, ocular migraine, and light sensitivity symptoms, you want migraine glasses backed by clinically-validated survey data and driven by decades of research.
+If you’re living with chronic migraine attacks, vestibular migraine, ocular migraine, and light sensitivity symptoms, you want migraine glasses backed by clinically-validated survey data and driven by decades of research.
 Axon Optics covers all those bases.
-As a standout choice for migraine glasses, they are also developed by a leading neuro-ophthalmologist.
+As a standout choice for migraine glasses, they were also developed alongside a leading neuro-ophthalmologist.